joakim/kay/README.md

 console log (answer)
 ```

 Methods can be assigned to slots, becoming a local function in the current and any nested scopes.
-Even returning a value is done by assignment:
+Returning a value is done by assignment:

 ```smalltalk
 double: [(number)] => {